jbjj/jbjj.github.io/src/JS.md

   - **BENEFITS**:
     - Establish conventions on the module ecosystem for JavaScript outside of the web browser.
     - Assists in the server-side development of apps and it’s format has heavily influenced NodeJS’s module management.
+    - With CommonJS-compliant systems, you can use JavaScript to write:
+      - Server-side JavaScript applications
+      - Command line tools
+      - Desktop GUI-based applications
+      - Hybrid applications (Titanium, Adobe AIR)
   - **EXAMPLE**:
     ```javascript
     const maxInterval = 12;